 Creating and Importing Projects

 When you open Design Studio, you are presented with a Getting Started screen where you can create a new project, open an existing project, or import a Design Studio project.
-Once within a project, the same actions can be taken from the File menu in the menu bar.
+After opening a project, the same actions can be taken from the File menu in the menu bar.

 In Cloud Studio, these actions are taken from the project index, which shows a repository of all your Cloud Studio projects in project card view or list view.
 The import functionality allows you to import projects that have been exported from Cloud Studio.